zbmowrey/gilfoyle/README.md

 Then configure the backend in that file to your liking.

+### Terraform Vars File

+Rename .github/workflows/terraform/terraform.tfvars.example (drop .example from the name).

+Edit this file to provide values for the following:

+    organization - the Terraform Cloud organization you'll be using for local testing. workspace - the workspace PREFIX you'll use.
+I append the Environment string to the end of this to name the workspace. owner - the person responsible for managing the app in your infrastructure. cost-center - a string to help you find this app's costs in billing reports. app-name - a name for the application.
+This will affect most resource naming. insults-store - the name of the dynamodb table we'll create. insults-url - a https:// webhook pointing to Slack that allows the bot to post messages.

 ### Workspace(s)

 The full production workflow of this app makes use of **main**, **develop**,